Amir2020-git/StructureConverter/README.md

 Contents

-1. RuNNer → LAMMPS Converter
-Converts RuNNer-format structure/trajectory files into LAMMPS-readable data files.

-2. VASP → RuNNer Converter
+1. VASP → RuNNer Converter
 - Reads POSCAR (atomic positions, lattice vectors) and OUTCAR (energies, forces) from VASP calculations
 - Converts lengths from Ångström to Bohr and energies from eV to Hartree
 - Outputs RuNNer-formatted input.data files with: